ludopulles/hawk-aux/README.md

 In code:

-* BKZ_simulator.sage contains a the code used to simualate BKZ reduction, adapted from the [leaky-LWE-estimator](https://github.com/lducas/leaky-LWE-Estimator)
+* BKZ_simulator.sage contains the code used to simualate BKZ reduction, adapted from the [leaky-LWE-estimator](https://github.com/lducas/leaky-LWE-Estimator)
 * _attack_Zn.sage contains the functions that generate and apply lattice reduction to forms, _attack_Zn.py is created via sage --preparse _attack_Zn.sage and renaming.
 This preparsing must take place if _attack_Zn.sage is altered
 * attack_Zn.sage contains the high level functions for running experiments in parallel
 * bkz_strat.json contains the strategies used by fpylll for BKZ reduction